These fitting instructions should be followed in gallery order and not rushed.

 Before any work is started, it is essential that any existing problems with door or window alignment, or any other misalignment or panel-fit issues are corrected first, however, the hardtop will become specifically made to fit the individual car and therefore can be tailored to fit around various slight inaccuracies which are typical of a handbuilt car.

 Every car is individual and will differ in terms of panel fit and alignment from the factory, but it's worth spending a little time at this stage to ensure that the following areas detailed below are within tolerance to ensure the best possible weatherproof fit of the hardtop.
 As with ‘all things TVR’ - when stripping the car extra fixings may be found in areas that were not expected, and some may be missing or different to those normally found.
 These fitting instructions and the description of the work that needs to be carried out is based on experience from a range of Chimaera’s of differing ages, and although these instructions are intended to be as thorough guide as possible, they may not be precisely accurate to all cars.
 Any feedback regarding the accuracy of these instructions or details of differences found on individual cars is welcome.

 1. Windscreen and rubber surround –

-Ensure the windscreen rubber is fitting properly up to the windscreen glass and that the rubber follows the circumference of the windscreen neatly without any bulges or unevenness which may prevent the Targa roof panel from sitting neatly forward in its fitted position.
+Ensure the windscreen rubber is fitting properly up to the windscreen glass and that the rubber runs around the windscreen neatly without any bulges or unevenness which may prevent the Targa roof panel from sitting neatly forward in its fitted position.

-Check also that the windscreen rubber is a neat fit where it extends down each side of the windscreen and runs parallel to the polished aluminium door frame – Any tightness in this region will prevent the doors from being adjusted forwards (if needed) and make the door harder to close.
+Check also that the windscreen rubber is a neat fit where it extends down each side of the windscreen next to the polished aluminium door frame – Any tightness in this region will prevent the doors from being adjusted forwards (if needed) and make the door harder to close.
 If the fit of this rubber is fine then it's best not to disturb it.